aerpyljov/PyBursa/README.md

 2. Clone my repository.
 Pay attention, that my branch is 'a_erpylev', not 'master'!

-3. Open a terminal and run 'manage.py' from my project by the following command: python manage.py runserver
+3. Open a terminal and run 'manage.py' from the folder with my project by the following command: python manage.py runserver

 4. Open your browser and go to the following page: http://127.0.0.1:8000/

+5. Enjoy. :-)